MichelEChaghoury/MichelEChaghoury/README.md

 - Programming in _Java_, _C#_, _Python_, and _SQL_
 - Software and Engineering Documentation

-Passionate learner, Rigorous, flexible and organized.
-Holder of a Master Degree in Computer & Communication Engineering from [Arts, Sciences & Technology University in Lebanon](https://aul.edu.lb) _(2022 - 2024)_

 ### Work Experience:

 __Techinal Consultant__ at [Azentio Software](https://www.azentio.com)